Social Health at Work Roundtable

 Photos From Previous Roundtable

 This roundtable will be the third London event in the Economics of Mutuality’s “Business vs. Loneliness” campaign.
 These photos are from our first roundtable, which took place in June 2025.
-40 cross-sector senior leaders gathered to explore how companies can find profitable solutions to the problem of loneliness by leveraging their unique capabilities and resources.
+Forty cross-sector senior leaders gathered to explore how companies can find profitable solutions to the problem of loneliness by leveraging their unique capabilities and resources.